5headlabs/Raccoomender/README.md

 # Raccoomender
 Raccoomender is a learning platform supporting users by giving them the possibility to watch, search for and create tutorials to specific topics.
 Users of Raccoomender can rate and comment on different tutorials.
 They can also filter tutorials by their average rating.
-This source code is part of the corresponding project by [5HeadLabs](https://github.com/5headlabs/).
+This project uses the MERN architecture.
+The source code is part of the corresponding project by [5HeadLabs](https://github.com/5headlabs/).
 Raccoomender was created during SS 2022 for the course [Advanced Web Technologies](https://www.uni-due.de/soco/teaching/courses/lecture-advwebtech-ss22.php).

 ## Features
 Search for tutorials!